Record-breaking Real Madrid beat Juventus, retain Champions League title - Nigeria Today

 Record-breaking Real Madrid beat Juventus, retain Champions League title

+In addition to this, the former Real player won the season’s La Liga title.

+The News Agency of Nigeria (NAN) reports that Juventus, who are the Serie A champions, have now lost five Champions League finals since they last won the competition in 1996.

-The post Record-breaking Real Madrid beat Juventus, retain Champions League title appeared first on The Herald Nigeria.
+The post Record-breaking Real Madrid beat Juventus, retain Champions League title appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share